colin20g/coq_set_theory_and_definitions/README.md

 Library usage:

-In a .v file: include the line "Require Import Sets_and_Definitions." at the beginning of your file.
+In a .v file: include the line "Require Import SetDef.Sets_and_Definitions." at the beginning of your file.

 With coqtop (in a linux terminal):
 From the folder where the library has been build, launch coqtop with the command "coqtop -Q .
 SetDef -l Sets_and_Definitions.v".